 Other items you will need:

 - Sealable nappy bucket with mesh bag, or a wet bag, to store used dirty nappies at home.
 Wet bags are useful when you’re on the go.

-The majority of suppliers who accept real nappy vouchers sell these accessories but please remember if you have a real nappy voucher, it can only be redeemed for reusable nappies, wraps, booster pads, liners, nappy grips, training pants or for a trial laundry service.
+The majority of suppliers who accept Real Nappies for London vouchers sell these accessories but please remember if you do have a voucher, it can only be redeemed for reusable nappies, wraps, booster pads, liners, nappy grips, training pants or for a trial laundry service.
+Not accessories.

 How Do I Redeem My Voucher?